 Coach Wayne Chambers Talks About Senior Leaders, Development of OLBs

-Wayne Chambers begins his fourth season with the Missouri State coaching staff in 2013.
-The long-time Oklahoma mainstay will guide the Bears' outside linebackers after a stellar output by his unit in 2013.
+Wayne Chambers begins his fifth season with the Missouri State coaching staff in 2014.
+The long-time Oklahoma mainstay will once again guide the Bears' outside linebackers after a stellar output by his unit in 2013.

-During his first season in the Missouri State program in 2010, he boasted one All-Missouri Valley Football Conference performer in honorable mention pick Terian Washington who started 10 times for the Bears as a senior and picked up 50 tackles, 5.5 tackles for loss and 2.5 sacks.
-Likewise, Chambers helped true freshman Nick Canavan burst into the Bears' lineup in week 4 en route to an MVFC All-Newcomer Team performance that included 50 stops, 6 TFLs and an interception.
+During his first season in the Missouri State program in 2010, he boasted one All-MVFC performer in honorable mention pick Terian Washington who started 10 times for the Bears as a senior and picked up 50 tackles, 5.5 tackles for loss and 2.5 sacks.
+Likewise, Chambers helped true freshman Canavan burst into the Bears' lineup in week 4 en route to an MVFC All-Newcomer Team performance that included 50 stops, 6 TFLs and an interception.

 With the help of the outside linebackers, the Bears finished 24th in the nation in sacks per game (2.45) and were 30th in the Division I FCS ranks in turnover margin (0.36), ranking third in the competitive MVFC in both categories.

 Chambers, a native of Kansas City, Mo., was a three-year performer (2002-04) at Oklahoma under head coach Bob Stoops, where he made the transition into coaching.
 After spending 2007 as a defensive quality control and administrative assistant, Chambers served as a graduate assistant coach at Oklahoma in 2008 and 2009 under Stoops, working primarily with defensive backs and the offensive scout team.
 He also assisted in the recruiting efforts for the Sooners.
 OU was a combined 20-7 in those two seasons with an appearance in the BCS Championship game in 2008-09 and Sun Bowl trip in 2009-10.